niplav/site/bcis_and_alignment.md

 to be the humans in the system.
-While such a tandem is likely not going to be strictly only as capable as the humans alone (partially because the augmentation by BCI makes the human more intelligent), such systems might not be competitive against AI-only systems that don't have a human part.
+While such a tandem is likely not going to be strictly only as capable as the humans alone (partially because the augmentation by BCI makes the human more intelligent), such systems might not be competitive against AI-only systems that don't have a human part, and could be outcompeted by AI-only approaches.

 These bottlenecks might arise due to different speeds of cognition and increasingly alien abstractions by the AI systems that need to be